A debate has been going on for some years about food emanating from soya beans. Is it nutritious or is it a food to be avoided?

 IMPORTANT DIFFERENCE BETWEEN UNFERMENTED AND FERMENTED SOY

 For centuries, Asian people have been consuming fermented soy products such as natto, made from fermented soybeans, tempeh, a fermented soybean cake, miso, a fermented soybean paste used in miso soup, and soy sauce and enjoying the health benefits associated with them.
 Fermented soy does not wreak havoc on your body in the way that unfermented soy products do.
-Tofu is not recommended as it is not fermented.
+Tofu is not fermented.

 There is also the issue of eating genetically modified (GM) soy.
 In the US, over 90% of all soy grown is genetically modified Roundup Ready soy, which has an array of additional health hazards associated with the toxic weed killer, glyphosate.